maks1302/Celestia-node-analysis/README.md

 ### Disk usage
+Monitoring a disk of a server is crucial for several reasons:

+1. Early detection of potential failures: SSDs have a limited lifespan and can fail unexpectedly.
+Monitoring their health and performance can help detect any early signs of failure, allowing for timely replacement and preventing data loss.

+2. Preventing data loss: If an SSD fails, data stored on it may be lost permanently.
+By monitoring the SSD, I can take measures to ensure data backup and disaster recovery plans are in place to minimize the risk of data loss.

+3. Optimizing performance: Monitoring the SSD can help identify any performance issues, such as slow read/write speeds or high disk utilization, and take necessary measures to optimize the system's performance.

+4. Planning for upgrades: Monitoring the SSD can help identify when an upgrade or replacement is necessary.
+This can help plan for future hardware upgrades and budgeting.

-The node is syncing the blocks since day 1 of the Blockspace Race (since the end of March).
+The node installed on the server is syncing the blocks since day 1 of the Blockspace Race (since the end of March).
 Current (as of 14th May) block height is `483855`.
 The disk space usage is `21.59 GB.
 Celestia Light node itself has taken a bit over than `13 GB` of the used space.
 See the graph below.

 ![The disk usage](https://i.imgur.com/4hssKKc.png)